Bertha Harris

-Bertha Harris (December 17, 1937 – May 22, 2005) was an American lesbian novelist.
+Bertha Anne Harris (December 17, 1937 – May 22, 2005) was an American novelist.
 She is highly regarded by critics and admirers, but her novels are less familiar to the broader public.

 Personal life

 Bertha Anne Harris was born in Fayetteville, North Carolina on December 17, 1937 to John Holmes Harris and Mary Zeleka Jones.

 In 1959, Harris graduated from the Women's College of University of North Carolina.
 Upon graduation, she moved to New York City at age twenty-two, spending her summers in Westport, Massachusetts.
 She stated that she wanted to live in New York "to find lesbians", but, ended up in a brief heterosexual marriage and had a daughter, Jennifer Harris Wyland.
 To support herself and her daughter, she worked as an editor and proofreader for a time, before returning to North Carolina to receive her M.F.A.

 Harris returned to New York by at least 1984.

 She died at age 67, on May 22, 2005, in New York City.